FeernandoOFF/obsidian-garden/src/site/notes/Zettelkasten/Clean Architecture.md

 ---

-## What is Clean architecture?
+## What is clean architecture?

 Clean architecture is a **set of designs principles** that allow  a separation of software into layers, the main idea is that dependencies should **go from outer layers to inner layers**.

 ---
-## What does it solves?
+## What does it solve?

-Clean architecture provides guidelines that allows to solve common issues of the software industry, like:
+Clean architecture provides guidelines that allow us to solve common issues in the software industry, such as:

-- Difficulties in Testing
+-  Difficulties in testing
 -  Lack of modularity
-- Technology Lock-in
+-  Technology lock-in
 -  Poor scalability
-- Lack of Clarity and Documentation
+-  Lack of clarity and documentation

 All of these points are common issues that appear in a software project.